wlinds/ez_cards/README.md

 ## How to use:

 1. Copy this repo
-2. Open main.py, scroll to the bottom, change the variables:
+2. Open main.py, add your info:

     Github username, case sensitive:
     ```